-A cheap, but yet a reliable option.
-It is perfect for the individual who misplaces their things from time to time or someone who wishes to buy a knife but not spend an arm and a leg.
+A cheap, but yet reliable option.
+It is perfect for someone who misplaces their things from time to time or who wishes to buy a knife but not spend an arm and a leg.
 These knives cost roughly $10 on Amazon.

 Don’t be fooled by the photos; it’s much bigger than it looks.
 At max, it’s almost 10″ unfolded!
 Be sure to acquire the lightweight model to get the most bang for the buck.
 If you buy it here, you’ll get the right one.

 Assisted Opening Knife

 The difference between a switchblade knife and a spring assisted knife (sometimes called an assisted opening knife) is that with switchblade knives, you solely have to press a button.
 In order to open an assisted opening knife, you would have to unfold the blade first.
 The assisted opening knife is equipped with a spring that assists the user in opening the knife.

 Buyer Beware – Each state has its own legislation regarding switchblade knives.
 Do your own research on the legality of owning this kind of knife in your state.
 Federal law does prohibit Americans from importing switchblade knives from outside the United States.

 I did not want to recommend this knife without informing our readers of the legal ramifications that surround purchasing this knife.
 If the spring assisted knife was legal worldwide, I would have recommended the Smith & Wesson Velocite.
 It’s preferred by both cops and outdoorsmen alike.

 The aesthetic of the knife fits perfectly with police use.
 It has a blade with a matte finish and looks way more expensive than it actually is.
 The assisted opening mechanism is smooth and has a great feel.
 If you’re looking for a knife with a good grip, you’ve found it!
 This knife has a polymer grip, making it safer than most other knives.
 Buy it here.